 The profits derived from operating an LLC, by contrast, are usually taxed only one time.
 LLCs use a system known as partnership taxation.
 Under this tax system, the profits and losses of the company are passed on to the owner or owners of the LLC and are reported on his or her personal income tax return.
 This can provide significant tax advantages for business owners who opt for the LLC model of operation.

-The Houston business law experts at The Law Office of Henry Jakob, can provide you with the most accurate and relevant advice on setting up your Texas business.
-We specialize in corporate and commercial litigation, real estate law and business planning.
-Our experience and expertise can ensure that your new company enjoys the most advantageous tax situation and the greatest opportunities for profitability in the modern business marketplace.
-Give us a call at 832.879.2244 to schedule a consultation.
+The Houston business law attorneys at The Law Office of Henry Jakob, can provide you with the most accurate and relevant advice on setting up your Texas business.
+We have many years of experience in corporate and commercial litigation, real estate law and business planning.
+Our experience and dedication can ensure that your new company enjoys the most advantageous tax situation and the greatest opportunities for profitability in the modern business marketplace.
+Give us a call at 713.640.5700 to schedule a consultation.
 We look forward to the opportunity to serve your legal requirements.